 literature have shown how downstream players such as retailers can exert non-market coordination on other actors’ activities along the chain.
 This means if retailers champion a

 particular category of products over another, that favored category can enjoy many more advantages.
 Moreover, supermarkets can influence consumers' choice of products.
 Translating this into

 meat and plant- based alternative protein products:

 - If retailers prioritize meat products over plant-based protein products, this will present a serious obstacle to the growth and expansion of the plant-based products.
 It

 will also delay the transition away from a food system that relies on industrial meat to one that does not focus heavily on meat.

 - On the flip side, a consistent network of retailers that provides adequate support has been key to and remains crucial for plant-based meat firms to expand.

-products.
-But this topic is rarely explored by those tackling industrial food animal production, especially not for Brazil and other developing economies that produce and consume a lot of meat products.
+this topic is rarely explored by those tackling industrial food animal production, especially not for Brazil and other developing economies that produce and consume a lot of meat products.